Compressed Air Dryers: The Different Types and Their Operating Principles

 The purpose of an air dryer is to separate moisture from industrially processed air.
-Dryers are crucial to industrial operations because moisture in industrial air can damage pneumatic systems, freeze pipelines, cause corrosion to metal parts, and cause bacteria/mold growth inside pipes.
+Dryers are crucial to industrial operations because moisture in industrial air can damage pneumatic systems, freeze pipelines, cause corrosion to metal parts, and cause bacteria or mold growth inside pipes.

 Things to Know Before Choosing an Air Dryer

 It is important to keep in mind that your business may require multiple types of air compressors, as well as multiple types of air compressor dryers.
 When researching air dryers, it is wise to know a few things about your air compressor and your business:

 - Your compressed air’s specific uses and temperature requirements.

 - Your required pressure dew point – This figure is essential for the proper performance of your air compressor.
 It will also determine the type and strength of the dryer you need.